rafalwrzeszcz-wrzasqpl/pl.wrzasq.commons/commons-text/src/site/markdown/guide/text-formatter.md

 ## Custom implementation

-Apart from existing formatters there is an interface `pl.chilldev.web.core.text.formatter.FormatterInterface`.
+Apart from existing formatters there is an interface `pl.chilldev.commons.text.formatter.FormatterInterface`.
 It can be used for implementing any custom format handler:

 ```java
 class MyTextFormatter implements FormatterInterface